aktos-io/scadajs-showcase/README.md

 # Description

-This is the template project to get up and running with [scada.js](https://github.com/aktos-io/scada.js).
+This is the template project to get up and running quickly with [scada.js](https://github.com/aktos-io/scada.js).

 # Live Demo